 One-way ANOVA in SPSS Statistics - Step-by-step procedure including testing of assumptions.
-Introduction The one-way analysis of variance (ANOVA) is used to determine whether there are any significant differences between the means of two or more independent (unrelated) groups (although you tend to only see it used when there are a minimum of three, rather than two groups).
+Introduction The one-way analysis of variance (ANOVA) is used to determine whether there are any statistically significant differences between the means of two or more independent (unrelated) groups (although you tend to only see it used when there are a minimum of three, rather than two groups).

 For example, you could use a one-way ANOVA to understand whether exam performance differed based on test anxiety levels amongst students, dividing students into three independent groups (e.g., low, medium and high-stressed students).
-Also, it is important to realize that the one-way ANOVA is an omnibus test statistic and cannot tell you which specific groups were significantly different from each other; it only tells you that at least two groups were different.
+Also, it is important to realize that the one-way ANOVA is an omnibus test statistic and cannot tell you which specific groups were statistically significantly different from each other; it only tells you that at least two groups were different.
 Since you may have three, four, five or more groups in your study design, determining which of these groups differ from each other is important.

 PRINT: You may print this web page on your local printer if you wish.
 Visual ANOVA is a simple little program that lets you put all this theory we've been describing into a simple visual whole.
 It assumes that you've read the Meanings and Intuitions section and have have understood the the general ideas at least.

 Right below the "Understanding ANOVA Visually" title are three little buttons labeled MS between, MSwithin, and Instructions.
 The tool interface is a graph representing a four group study.
 DRAG THE RED JELLY BEANS.
 CLICK ON THE YELLOW BUTTONS.
 The conceptual formula for F is shown below the graph.
+The current graphic shows a case where the Visual ANOVA tool has been set so that the differences between the means are large.
+GROUP MEANS.
+F RATIO.
 Using ANOVA to Find Differences in Population Means.
 Chew Jian Chieh February 26, 2010 Three methods used to dissolve a powder in water are compared by the time (in minutes) it takes until the powder is fully dissolved.

 The results are summarized in the following table: It is thought that the population means of the three methods m1, m2 and m3 are not all equal (i.e., at least onem is different from the others).
 How can this be tested?
 One way is to use multiple two-sample t-tests and compare Method 1 with Method 2, Method 1 with Method 3 and Method 2 with Method 3 (comparing all the pairs).
+A better method is ANOVA, which is a statistical technique for determining the existence of differences among several population means.
 Univariate Statistics - ANOVA Terms.
 Tell when to use each type of ANOVA, the possible research hypotheses for this statistical model, and when ANOVA can be used to test each type of Research Hypothesis (attributive, associative and causal) Tell when to use each type of ANOVA, the possible research hypotheses for this statistical model, and when ANOVA can be used to test each type of Research Hypothesis (attributive, associative and causal).